Electrical Engineering, Bachelor of Science

 In addition to University Requirements:

-- At least 37 units of preprofessional requirements
+- At least 31 units of mathematics and science requirements

 |Highest Mathematics Required||MAT 239|